Shipeasy

 Quickstart

-Create your first metric, log the events it depends on, attach it to an experiment — five minutes, end to end.
+Create your first metric, log the events it depends on, and put an alert on it — five minutes, end to end.

-TutorialOn this page · 5 min readUpdated · May 15, 2026Works with · Server SDK · CLI
+TutorialOn this page · 5 min readWorks with · Server SDK · CLI

-This walks you through the metric pipeline end to end: pick a metric, log the underlying events, create the metric definition, attach it to an experiment, and read the result.
-By the end you'll have a primary metric that drives a real ship/no-ship decision.
+This walks you through the metric pipeline end to end: pick what to measure, log the underlying events, create the metric definition, and put a threshold alert on it.
+By the end you'll have a number you can watch while you ramp, and a rule that pages when it moves the wrong way.

 The 5-minute path